dickermoshe/kosher-rust/crates/zmanim-calculator/README.md

 - `Sof Zman Achilas Chametz` and `Sof Zman Biur Chametz` are returned for any date, not only Erev Pesach.
 - Chatzos uses astronomical chatzos, not the midpoint of sunrise to sunset.
-- A small number of tolerance and policy exceptions exist where the Rust SPA calculations intentionally differ from NOAA while remaining accurate enough for supported use cases.

 ## License